Documents required for an N-reg aircraft

 Step 13 – Fill out your information for you license on this page.
 Continue

-Step 14 – Click that you are eligible for employment in the U.S. Continue
+Step 14 – Click that you are / are not eligible for employment in the U.S. Continue

 Step 15 – Check that all your information is accurate and then continue.